usethesource/rascal/src/org/rascalmpl/courses/CompileTimeErrors/UndeclaredVariable/UndeclaredVariable.md

 .Details

 .Description

 A variable can only be used when it has been declared and initialized.
 This error is generated when this is not the case.

+The error message is a bit of a *misnomer*, because it is produced when _any identifier_ can not be found.
+So a name of a function, of a constructor, of a global variable or a local variable which can not be found in scope, produces said error message.

 Remedy: